Court / Presiding Judge

 Legal & Judicial Implications

-In the wake of the ratification of the 2015 Counter-terrorism Law, terrorism-related charges are heard by courts particularly designated to hear these cases.
-There is some concern that the concentration of all terrorist cases in the hands of a few justices may result in disproportionately harsh sentences.
+In the wake of the ratification of the 2015 Counter-terrorism Law, cases involving terror-related charges are heard by specifically designated courts.
+There is concern that the concentration of terrorist cases in the hands of a few justices has resulted and may continue to result in disproportionately harsh sentences.